-On the outside, SEO may strike you as a simple thing, but that is not completely honest.
+On the outside, SEO may strike you like a simple thing, but that is not completely honest.
 A lot goes into executing the different SEO factors, including quality backlinks, keywords, anchor texts, quality content, to mention a few.
 Still, you could make several SEO mistakes, among them:

 In this article, you will learn: